salvipeter/advent2024/README.md

 This time I decided to solve each day in a different programming language.

-To make the challenge easier, I usually used AWK to convert the data files into inline data in the day's language (I tried to be fair and only do trivial transformations).
+To make the challenge easier, I used AWK to convert the data files into inline data in the day's language (I tried to be fair and do only trivial transformations).
 After `make`-ing the project, you can run a specific day by `./run.sh` followed by the day's number.

 Here's a table of the languages.